The duration of alcohol detox varies from one person to another. The reason for this is because people are biochemically different.

 These symptoms manifest differently in each person because of physiological and psychological differences.

-Other factors that influence the detoxification process are mental status, age, genetics.
+Other factors that influence the alcohol detoxification process are mental status, age, genetics.
 The intensity of the withdrawal symptoms will likely subside over time.
 Genetics also plays a role in the duration of detox and withdrawal.

 If you don't experience severe withdrawal symptoms and don't develop complications, the detox process is expected to last five to seven days.
 This timeline is for those who are moderate drinkers.